maxwhoppa/Capital-One-AirBnb/README.md

 ## Criteria

-[x] Visualize the data: Graph some (any 3) interesting metrics, maps, or trends from the dataset.
+[x] Visualize the data: Graph some (any 3) interesting metrics, maps, or trends from the dataset. - HeatMap, House Listings, Graphs

-[x] Price estimation: Given the geo-location (latitude and longitude) of a new property, estimate the weekly average income the homeowner can make with Airbnb.
+[x] Price estimation: Given the geo-location (latitude and longitude) of a new property, estimate the weekly average income the homeowner can make with Airbnb. - Weekly Income Estimation

-[x] Bookings optimization: Given the geo-location (latitude and longitude) of a property, what is the ideal price per night that will yield maximum bookings or revenue?
+[x] Bookings optimization: Given the geo-location (latitude and longitude) of a property, what is the ideal price per night that will yield maximum bookings or revenue? - Optimal Price Estimation

 ## Bonus

-[x] Animate: Add an animation to your visualization.
+[x] Animate: Add an animation to your visualization. - estimation transitions, button slides, and footer appearing/disapearing

-[x] Popularity: Can you identify the neighborhood that averages the most positive reviews?
+[x] Popularity: Can you identify the neighborhood that averages the most positive reviews? - Popularity graph

 [x] Investment: If I have $100 million to invest, where in San Francisco should I buy properties so I can maximize my returns with Airbnb?
-When will I break even?
+When will I break even? - 20 years

 ### Build